Jawa 350: Jawa 350 OHC

-The Jawa 350 OHC has been manufactured since 2017, based on the Jawa 350/634 motorcycle from the 1970s.
-Unlike all previous Jawa 350 motorcycles, which were two-stroke twin-cylinder, this is a four-stroke single-cylinder.
+The Jawa 350 OHC has been manufactured since 2017 and its design resembles Jawa 350/634 motorcycle from the 1970s.
+Unlike all previous Jawa 350 motorcycles, which were two-stroke twin-cylinder, this is a four-stroke single-cylinder from China.
 For the first time in Jawa history, this model is also equipped with ABS brake assist.

 The design from the Jawa 350 OHC Special variant is inspired by the racing motorcycle Jawa 350/673 (a special, built in three pieces in 1967).
 It adopts a Café racer design.
-The third version Jawa 350 OHC Scrambler improves the off-road capabilities of the motorcycle, fuel tank is remainding the Jawa 250/353 (Kývačka).
+The third version Jawa 350 OHC Scrambler improves the off-road capabilities of the motorcycle, fuel tank is remaining the JAWA 250/353 (Kývačka).

-All versions of the Jawa 350 OHC line-up are entirely based on the Chinese-Made Shineray XY400 in its respective Naked, Scrambler and Café Racer variants.
+All versions of the Jawa 350 OHC line-up are based on the Chinese-Made Shineray XY400.